Organic Soil Blocking Recipe

 Add enough water that when you push down on the bricks, they will be fully covered.
 This is around a gallon and a half.
 I personally recommend starting with what you are comfortable with, and if its not hydrated enough, you can slowly add more.

-Once water is in the bucket, add 3 caps of the Fox Farms organic fertilizer and give a good stir.
+Once water is in the bucket, add 3 caps of the Fox Farms organic fertilizer and give a good stir. (you could at this point add an inoculator if you wanted to try it before my update)

 You’ll check within a few hours and see how hydrated the bricks are.
 You can start pulling them apart a bit to allow water to easily access the dry parts.
 You could even add another five gal bucket inside, weighted down with something to keep the bricks submerged in the water.